LosKeeper/api-menu-crous/README.md

 - `/illkirch` : Display the menu of the ILLKIRCH restaurant
 - `/cronenbourg` : Display the menu of the CRONENBOURG restaurant
 - `/paul-appell` : Display the menu of the PAUL APPELL restaurant
+- `/esplanade` : Display the menu of the ESPLANADE restaurant
+- `/gallia` : Display the menu of the GALLIA restaurant

 An example of the output for the `/illkirch` route can be find in the `example.json` file.